opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Schedule-Procedures-Matrix.md

 ## Starting Schedules

-This action overrides a schedule\'s start date and time.
+This action overrides a schedule's start date and time.
 The SAM begins processing as soon as this option is selected.

 To perform this procedure: